 With the operation-type put-pipeline you can execute the put pipeline API.
-Note that this API is only available from Elasticsearch 5.0 onwards.
-It supports the following properties:

 - id (mandatory): Pipeline id. - body (mandatory): Pipeline definition.

 In this example we setup a pipeline that adds location information to a ingested document as well as a pipeline failure block to change the index in which the document was supposed to be written.
 Note that we need to use the raw and endraw blocks to ensure that Rally does not attempt to resolve the Mustache template.
 See template language for more information.